-Credits earned in summer courses taken outside AUS will transfer provided the following conditions are met:
+Credit hours earned in summer courses taken outside AUS will transfer provided the following conditions are met:

-Upon completion of the course(s), and before the end of the following fall semester, the student submits to the Office of the Registrar an official transcript from the host institution demonstrating that the student met the minimum course passing grade requirement, as indicated on the permission form.

-- The student was in good academic standing at AUS at the time summer courses are taken at the host institution. - The student had passed the AUS course prerequisites prior to starting the course at the host institution (for summer abroad courses equivalent to AUS courses).
+- Upon completion of the summer course(s), and before the end of the following fall semester (end of the following spring semester for winter courses), the student submits to the Office of the Registrar an official transcript from the host institution demonstrating that the student met the minimum course passing grade requirement, as indicated on the permission form. - The student was in good academic standing at AUS at the time summer/winter courses were taken at the host institution. - The student had passed the AUS course prerequisites prior to starting the course at the host institution (for summer abroad courses equivalent to AUS courses).

-Grades earned in summer courses completed outside AUS do not count in the student's cumulative GPA (CGPA).
-Credits of transferred courses count in the cumulative earned hours and may apply towards meeting graduation requirements.
+Grades earned in summer/winter courses completed outside AUS do not count in the student's cumulative GPA (CGPA).
+Credit hours of transferred courses count in the cumulative earned hours and may apply towards meeting graduation requirements.